Jefferis

 Season

-Begins to ripen in September and continues in season till early winter.
-Commercial limit October (Beach).
-Lowther specifies that as a commercial apple it is not good later than the last of October in the Northern states, and ripens earlier in the Middle and Southern states.
-Warder gives August, September, and October.
-Downing says in use all of September.
-Elliott says September and October.
-Thomas says first of autumn.
+August, September and October (Warder).
+September, all month in use (Downing).
+September and October (Elliott).
+First of autumn (Thomas).
+September, October (Budd-Hansen).
+Begins to ripen in September and continues in season till early winter; commercial limit October (Beach, Lowther — with Lowther adding that as a commercial apple it is not good later than the last of October in the Northern states, and ripens earlier in the Middle and Southern states).
+September to January (Beach, Hedrick, and the USDA Wilson Nursery report).
+USDA IlU recorded maturity in August.
+The variety ripens unevenly (Beach, Lowther, Hedrick).

 Uses

-An excellent variety for the home orchard.
-Not recommended for commercial planting because it ripens unevenly, is apt to be deficient in size, and is not especially attractive in color (Beach, Lowther).
-Warder recommends it for table and market.
+Table and market (Warder).
+An excellent / good variety for the home orchard but not for commercial planting because it ripens unevenly, is apt to be deficient in size, and is not especially attractive in color (Beach, Lowther, Hedrick).
+Hedrick adds it is "most deserving of a place" in the home orchard.

 Not described in source.